 Check your thermostat to ensure it is set to the right temperature before calling in outside heating services.

 Lack of Oil/Gas

 When was the last time you had an oil or gas delivery?
 The problem may be that your heating system has run out of its designated fuel, and so it is unable to heat up the air that is coming through it.
 Most furnaces will also shut down for your safety, so if you run out of gas or oil it may not run at all.
-Be sure to check your supply before calling a professional.
+Be sure to check your supply before looking for heating contractors near me.

 Flame Sensor or Gas Valve Issue

 If your furnace isn’t blowing out hot air, then there may be an issue with the flame sensor or gas valve.

 If the issue is your flame sensor, you’ll notice that your furnace starts out doing the right thing, heating up the air, but suddenly the air will turn cold again.
 If your flame sensor is worn out or has a buildup of dirt and grime, this can cause your furnace to keep turning off and on again.